-All arrivals in Vietnam must quarantine at an appointed hotel for 21 days, undergoing regular temperature checks, and return a negative test prior to release.
+Unvaccinated arrivals in Vietnam must quarantine at an appointed hotel for 14 days, undergoing regular temperature checks, and return a negative test prior to release.

 Travellers are required to undergo medical surveillance for at least 28 days from the date of entry.
-In order to limit virus spread within Vietnam, the government is promoting an app called Bluezone to facilitate the early detection of suspected cases.
+In order to limit virus spread within Vietnam, the government is promoting Bluezone, an app to aid the early detection of suspected cases.

 RESTRICTIONS & OPEN TOURIST ATTRACTIONS

-Authorities have ordered the closure of bars, nightclubs, movie theatres and karaoke parlours in Hanoi and Ho Chi Minh City, while large gatherings (i.e. festivals, religious events) have been banned until further notice.
-Most other businesses have resumed operations with safety measure in place, including domestic air travel, public transport, hotels, monuments, tourist attractions, and government offices.
-All citizens and visitors are required to follow social distancing guidelines, wear face masks in public, and observing strict hygiene practices.
+Most bars, nightclubs, movie theatres and karaoke parlours in Hanoi and Ho Chi Minh City are still closed, while large gatherings (i.e. festivals, religious events) have been banned until further notice.
+Most other businesses have resumed operations with safety measure in place, including restaurants, domestic air travel, public transport, hotels, monuments, tourist attractions, and government offices.
+All citizens and visitors are required to follow social distancing guidelines, wear face masks in public areas, and observing hygiene practices.